 Those who hold a Business Visitor Visa are able to carry out a number of business-related activities during their stay in the UK.
 The visa now lies within the Standard Visitor Visa category.
 It can be used by those who are self-employed and those who work for an overseas employer.

-The Business Visitor Visa differs from Tier 1 and Tier 2 visas in that you are only permitted to enter the UK on a short-term basis and engage in certain business activities during your time here.
+The Business Visitor Visa differs from Innovator Visa (former Tier 1) and Skilled Worker Visa (former Tier 2) visas in that you are only permitted to enter the UK on a short-term basis and engage in certain business activities during your time here.
 It enables an individual to enter and remain in the UK for a maximum of six months.
-For those classed as an academic business visitor, 12 months is the maximum amount of time for which you are permitted to remain.
+For those classed as an academic business visitors, 12 months is the maximum amount of time for which you are permitted to remain.

 Why do businesspeople opt for this visa type?

 Visas within the Standard Visitor Visa category have a simpler application process than other visa routes.
 For this reason, it is often the preferred visa of business travellers.
 However, entry into the UK can be denied by border officials if a holder cannot convince them that the necessary visa conditions have been satisfied.
 There are a number of rules regarding the activities deemed permissible under the terms of the visa.